ruby/stringio/doc/stringio/stringio.md

 - ::open(string = '', mode = 'r+'): passes a new stream to the block.
 - #reopen(string = '', mode = 'r+'): re-initializes the stream.

-Each of these methods gets or sets the position, without otherwise changing the stream:
+Each of these methods queries, gets, or sets the position, without otherwise changing the stream:

+- #eof?: returns whether the position is at end-of-stream.
 - #pos: returns the position.
 - #pos=: sets the position.
 - #rewind: sets the position to zero.